catalyst-fp7/documents/interoperability/interoperability.md

 The URL may be protected by some form of access control, such as an access token, if necessary.

-At this time, we foresee that these will be short enough (minutes) to be covered by synchronous requests.
+At this time, we foresee that these calculations will be short enough (minutes) to be covered by synchronous requests.
 Components exploiting these results are expected to do any caching necessary to share and deliver them to other components or end users.
 If that turns out not to be the case, it may be necessary to specify an asynchronous communication model for analytics.

 ### Batch requests

-The most common usage scenario involves a batch request from a catalyst platform to an analytics server.
+The most common usage scenario involves a batch request from a Catalyst platform to an analytics server.
 <!-- %I still think the most common scenario is a synchronous call, with caching a concern of the client -->
-In the simplest case, the catalyst platform would POST to the analytics server a request with relevant data (which may include a JSON-LD payload, or the URL of endpoints whence such data can be pulled); the analytics platform would respond with an URL to the analytics computation results.
+In the simplest case, the Catalyst platform would POST to the analytics server a request with relevant data (which may include a JSON-LD payload, or the URL of endpoints whence such data can be pulled); the analytics platform would respond with an URL to the analytics computation results.

 ### Continuous analytics

 Another usage scenario involves an analytics engine watching over the changes in a Catalyst deliberation platform.
-In the most general case, this requires intimate knowledge of the requirements on both ends and will not be standardized.
+In the most general case, this requires intimate knowledge of the requirements on both ends and will not be standardised.
 However, the most common case of attention mediation events could be defined.
-In either case, the history events would be pulled from the catalyst platform by the analytics engine as a flux.
+In either case, the history events would be pulled from the Catalyst platform by the analytics engine as a flux.
 (This may still be a RESTful endpoint, or a more traditional socket if timeliness is an issue.)

-In the specific case of attention mediation, data payloads (or URLs to data) could be posted by the analytics platform on an agreed upon endpoint in the catalyst platform.
+In the specific case of attention mediation, data payloads (or URLs to data) could be posted by the analytics platform on an agreed upon endpoint in the Catalyst platform.
-The issue of translating those payloads to human-readable messages is non-trivial, since the catalyst integration platforms are the ones which are aware of the participant's functional languages.
+The issue of translating those payloads to human-readable messages is non-trivial, since the Catalyst integration platforms are the ones which are aware of the participant's functional languages.
-Ideally, both platforms would agree on a vocabulary of attention signals, and the localization of those signals would be performed by the catalyst conversation platform.
+Ideally, both platforms would agree on a vocabulary of attention signals, and the localization of those signals would be performed by the Catalyst conversation platform.

 ## Platform and visualisations

 One of the end goal being to allow embeding of the visualisations in outside platforms, we will need to balance forward thinking and flexibility with ease of implementation, browser compatibility, and pragmatism.

 Instead of trying to find (or worse, define) a universal standard, we will define a variety of means to achieve varying levels of support.
-Some new techniques are emerging, and we expect this field to change significantly during the 2 years of the initial catalyst project.
+Some new techniques are emerging, and we expect this field to change significantly during the 2 years of the Catalyst project.

 ### The capabilities of the system where may we want to share visualisations and widgets